Fluid Structure Interaction

-This article highlights developments to be released in FLOW-3D version 10.0 in 2011.
+This article highlights developments to be released in FLOW-3D version 10.0.

 FLOW-3D version 10.0 will debut an integrated solid mechanics modeling capability, called the fluid structure interaction model.
 This new model makes use of the finite element method (FEM) to simulate and analyze the stresses within solid components and solidified fluid regions and the resulting deformations.
 Stresses develop in the solid due to the forces exerted by the surrounding fluid, thermal gradients within the solid, and/or constraints imposed by walls or other components.
 The new model in FLOW-3D lets the user seamlessly solve coupled fluid-solid problems.